National Maths Week 2012

 'The Mathematics behind the Iron Age Enclosure at Lismullin'

-Suitable for the general public
+Suitable for the general public.

-No pre-booking necessary
+No pre-booking necessary.

 Talk on complexities of megalithic sites.

-Report on the talk by
+Report on the talk by Dick Ahlstrom, The Irish Times, October 2012

-The complexities of these sites were discussed yesterday at the Brú na Bóinne
+The complexities of these sites were discussed yesterday at the Brú na Bóinne Visitors Centre where the Office of Public Works hosted two Maths Week talks by Dr Frank Prendergast of Dublin Institute of Technology.

 "I look at these sites from an astronomical perspective," he said after the talk.